-- If you run into someone while they're doing errands they're generally going to want to get back to what they were doing after a minute or so.
+- If you run into someone while they're doing errands they're generally going to want to get back to what they were doing after a few minutes or so.

-- If you're talking to someone at work while you're both grabbing a coffee they'll need to get back to their desk after five minutes max.
+- If you're talking to someone at work while you're both grabbing a coffee they'll need to get back to their desk after around five minutes.

-- If you're calling someone to quickly set up plans with them, assume they have something they need to get back to after a few minutes.
+- If you're calling someone to quickly set up plans, assume they have something they need to get back to after a few minutes.